OpenShift: Architecture

-OpenShift v4 tightly controls the operating systems used.
-The "control plane" components have to be running Red Hat CoreOS.
-This level of control enables the cluster to support upgrades and patches of the control plane nodes with minimal effort.
-The compute nodes can be running any Linux OS or even Windows.
+OpenShift v4 tightly controls the operating systems for "control plane" components.
+They must run on Red Hat CoreOS, enabling automated, reliable upgrades and patches.
+The compute (worker) nodes can run any Linux OS or even Windows.

-OpenShift introduced the concept of routes - points of traffic ingress into the Kubernetes cluster.
-The Kubernetes ingress concept was modeled after this.
+OpenShift introduced the concept of routes -- points of traffic ingress into the cluster.
+This later influenced the Kubernetes ingress concept.

-OpenShift includes other software such as application runtimes as well as infrastructure components from the Kubernetes ecosystem.
-For example, for observability needs, Prometheus, Fluentd, Vector, Loki, and Istio (and their dependencies) are included.
-The Red Hat branding of Istio is called Red Hat Service Mesh, and is based on an opensource project called Maistra, that aligns base Istio to the needs of opensource OpenShift.
+OpenShift also bundles various software components from the Kubernetes ecosystem for enhanced functionality.
+For observability, it includes Prometheus, Fluentd, Vector, Loki, and Istio (branded as Red Hat Service Mesh, based on the Maistra open source project).

 Products

 OpenShift Container Platform

 OpenShift Container Platform (formerly known as OpenShift Enterprise) is Red Hat's on-premises private platform as a service product, built around application containers powered by CRI-O, with orchestration and management provided by Kubernetes, on Red Hat Enterprise Linux and Red Hat Enterprise Linux CoreOS.

 OKD

-OKD, known until August 2018 as OpenShift Origin (Origin Community Distribution) is the upstream community project used in OpenShift Online, OpenShift Dedicated, and OpenShift Container Platform.
-Built around a core of Docker container packaging and Kubernetes container cluster management, OKD is augmented by application lifecycle management functionality and DevOps tooling.
-OKD provides an open source application container platform.
+OKD, known until August 2018 as OpenShift Origin (Origin Community Distribution) is the upstream community project for OpenShift.
+Built around a core of CRI-O container runtime and Kubernetes cluster management, OKD is augmented by application life cycle management functionality and DevOps tooling.
 All source code for the OKD project is available under the Apache License (Version 2.0) on GitHub.